SQU1DMAN6/squ1dcc/README.md

-# SQU1D++ Programming Language
+# SQU1DLang Programming Language

-SQU1D++ is a dynamically-typed programming language with a clean, minimal syntax.
+SQU1DLang is a dynamic programming language with a clean syntax.
 This document provides a comprehensive guide to the language's syntax and features.

 ## Table of Contents

 - [Basic Syntax](#basic-syntax)
 - [Data Types](#data-types)
 - [Variables](#variables)